wwkenwong/CTF-Writeup/browser/Blaze_CTF_2018_blazefox/readme.md

 [3.png]

-We can observe the memory structure of the oob_Array as follows (details could read bpsec 's blog post for detail explanation):
+We can observe the memory structure of the oob_Array as follows (details plz read bpsec's blog post):

 The 0x2000 on the memory is the size of our array object.